$645,048Average Value$324Average Price per Sq Ft9Homes For Sale

 Creighton — and much of Lakewood’s farmland — was developed to accommodate workers for the Denver Ordnance Plant during World War II.
 The factory's munitions production ceased after the war, and the plant was converted to the Denver Federal Center, a complex of federal agencies.
 It is Lakewood’s largest employer and Creighton's next-door neighbor.

-To the west of Creighton is the Federal Center, a large employer for the region.
+Creighton borders the Federal Center, a key workplace for many in the region.

 GreatSchools: